If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 One of the main disadvantages of simple tabs, when compared to standard notation, is the absence of rhythmic notation.
 This means that, unless you're already familiar with the song, it can be challenging to understand the timing and rhythm of the piece just by looking at the tab.

-Standard or full tablature is more complete as it also contains rhythmic information.
-Not only does it provide a visual representation of where to place your fingers on the fretboard and which strings to play, full tablature allows us to distinguish both the bass line (lowest-pitched notes) and melody (main theme).
+Sheet music for fingerstyle guitar containing standard tablature does not need to be accompanied by the standard notation version.
+Not only does complete tablature offer a visual representation of where to place your fingers on the fretboard, as well as which strings to play, the full tablature allows us to distinguish both the bass line (lowest-pitched notes) and melody (main theme).

 The guitar tablature for Spanish Romance or Jeux Interdits, showing a complete tablature with rhythmic information